-(iv) Valuation of hedging instruments and fixed rate debt
+(iii) Valuation of hedging instruments

-The fair value of hedging instruments and fixed rate debt that are not traded in an active market is determined by using valuation techniques.
+The fair value of hedging instruments that are not traded in an active market is determined by using valuation techniques.
 Management, based on independent advice, uses its judgement to select appropriate methods and assumptions which are based mainly on market conditions existing at the balance sheet date.

-(v) Trade receivables
+(iv) Trade receivables